coordinature/coordinature.github.io/development/solutions/earthly/research/process.md

 ### Earhtly Entities within the area
 Secondly, we will map out as many entities that make up the area.

-5. Mapping out the main entities:
-    - What are the main entities interacting with the location? > type of plants.
-        - Plants are entities that stay in one position and are therefore tokenized as main entity.
-They can have their own id, and will develop their own history as we are able to track their health.
-    - What is their role in the ecosystem
-    - What are the other entities?
-        - Other entities that are in the ecosystem and are moving are not the main entities.
-Yet we want to log them as much as possible to get an idea of who is involved in the ecosystem and to understand the health of the area.
-When we have spotted (for example fish) around the mangroves and have a picture of the fish, we can log the fish in as a known entity that is spotted in the area.
-We can use this as estimates.
-Yet they will have a more general representation, as we cannot know (yet) when we see this fish type again, if its the same fish.
-    - What are their roles in the ecosystem?

 6. Earthly Entities: Database of entities
     - When a new entity is entered, we start building a general entity profile.
     - Each general profile has information pulled from known sources and information manually added by expert or citizen admin.